Anton-osc/Balance-Widget/README.md

 # Projects

-Use currency.py to look yours PAYEER WALLET balance as widgets and you also can see the rate of bitcoin.
+Use currency.py to look yours PAYEER WALLET balance as widget and you also can see the rate of bitcoin.

 You only should change variables with "#######" on your variants.